davidluzhiyun/COMPSCI307D_monoply/doc/DESIGN.md

 ## Design goals
+* A design that supports:
+  * Encapsulation
+  * Abstraction

 #### What Features are Easy to Add
+* New and different properties
+* More UI features, such as popups and more information text

 ## High-level Design
 The high-level design of this project is to split the functionality of the game between the model, view and controller.